 Alleviating user stress is the prime objective of the UX design process.
 Personas are helpful because they identify essential details about typical users.
 A defined persona is valuable when evaluating solutions for accessibility and efficiency.
 Brand affinity and business requirements evolve, while technical information coalesce.

 Task flows are the first step in trying to assess human-computer interaction.
 Patterns emerge as the string of actions are re-ordered and organized to create a holistic path.
-A complete task diagram can reduce overlooked aspects in the final design.
+A complete task diagram can reduce overlooked aspects of the final design.

 Production of assets and implementation of the style guide requires open communication between teams.
 There are many different deployment and quality assurance methods.
 Prototyping and testing are valuable until the last line of code gets written.
 Even if compromises are needed, it is useful to understand the user expectation before deployment.
-Effective design is a result of sensitivity to all perceptible aspects of the user's interaction.
+Effective design is a result of sensitivity to all visual aspects of the user's interaction.

 Reciprocating production schedules have patterns and details that evolve over multiple release cycles across platforms with attention to consistency.